eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

             return item[0].split(" ")[-1]
 ```

+## Plugin

+The `@Plugin` decorator is used to mark a Python class as a Workflow/Transform Operator plugin.
+This decorator takes several parameters that provide information about the plugin, such as the `label`, `plugin_id`, and `description`.
+It also allows for defining a list of `parameters` that can be used to customize the plugin behavior.
+The `documentation` parameter can be used to provide additional information about the plugin that will be displayed in the Workflow Editor.

+## Plugin Parameter

+The `PluginParameter` represents a parameter that can be used to customize a Workflow/Transform Operator plugin's behavior.

+`PluginParameter` class can be instantiated multiple times within a `@Plugin` decorator to create a list of `parameters` that can be used to customize the plugin's behavior.
+The `param_type` parameter can be set to a specific parameter type class that extends the `ParameterType` base class to validate user input and provide additional functionality.

+The `PluginParameter` has several parameters that can be specified when initializing an instance:

+-   `name`: The name of the parameter.
+This is a required parameter and must be specified.
+-   `label`: A visible label of the parameter.
+This is an optional parameter and can be left blank.
+If left blank, the name of the parameter will be used as the label.
+-   `description`: A visible description of the parameter.
+This is an optional parameter and can be left blank.
+-   `param_type`: Optionally overrides the parameter type.
+Usually, this does not have to be set manually as it will be inferred from the plugin automatically.
+-   `default_value`: The parameter default value (optional).
+This parameter is also optional, and if not specified, it will be inferred from the plugin automatically.
+-   `advanced`: A boolean flag indicating if this is an advanced parameter that can only be changed in the advanced section.
+This is an optional parameter and defaults to False.
+-   `visible`: A boolean flag indicating if the parameter will be displayed to the user in the UI.
+This is an optional parameter and defaults to True.

+## Parameter Type

+The `ParameterType` class is a generic class that serves as the base for all other parameter types.
+It has methods for converting parameter values to and from strings, and for providing auto-completion suggestions.

+### Concrete Parameter Types

+There are several concrete parameter types defined in the module, including `StringParameterType`, `IntParameterType`, `FloatParameterType`, `BoolParameterType`, `PluginContextParameterType`, and `EnumParameterType`.
+These correspond to different types of parameters that a plugin might use, such as strings, integers, and boolean values.

+Each concrete parameter type implements the `from_string` and `to_string` methods for converting parameter values to and from strings.

+### DataIntegration Parameter Types

+In addition to concrete parameter types, the base package offers some special types that are derived from data integration.
+These special types include Enum, Password, Dataset, Multiline, Choice Type, and others.
+These types are provided to enhance the development of plugins and offer greater flexibility when creating custom parameters.

+#### Enum ParameterType

+`EnumParameterType` also takes an additional argument in its constructor to specify the enumeration type it represents.

+#### Password ParameterType

+[`PasswordParameterType`](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/dataset.py) is a parameter type that can be used in plugins to handle password strings.
+When a `password` is entered by a user, this parameter type will encrypt and store the password so that it cannot be viewed by the user or stored in plain text.
+[Example](https://github.com/eccenca/cmem-plugin-kaggle/blob/main/cmem_plugin_kaggle/kaggle_import.py#L293)

+#### Dataset ParameterType

+[`DatasetParameterType`](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/dataset.py) can be used as a parameter type for plugins that require dataset input.
+It provides autocompletion suggestions based on the user's query terms and allows filtering datasets by dataset type (csv, json, etc.) in the current project.
+It also returns the label of the selected dataset as its value.
+[Example](https://github.com/eccenca/cmem-plugin-kaggle/blob/main/cmem_plugin_kaggle/kaggle_import.py#L278)

+These are some examples of special type parameters, and you can find more for your plugin development [here](https://github.com/eccenca/cmem-plugin-base/tree/main/cmem_plugin_base/dataintegration/parameter).

+### AutoComplete Method

+The `ParameterType` class also defines an `autocomplete()`, which can be used to provide auto-completion suggestions for a parameter value.
+The `EnumParameterType`is an example of a parameter type that uses auto-completion suggestions.
+This is a method that is designed to assist with autocompleting values when querying terms.
+It is a special method that requires attention as it plays an important role in providing suggestions for autocomplete functionality.

+The `autocomplete()` takes in three parameters: `query_terms`, `depend_on_parameter_values`, and `context`.
+It returns a list of `Autocompletion` objects, which represent the possible auto-completion results.

+-   `query_terms` parameter is a list of lower case conjunctive search terms.
+These are the search terms that the user has entered, and the `auto-completion()` will attempt to find results that match all of them.

+-   `depend_on_parameter_values` parameter is a list of values for the parameters that the `auto-completion()` depends on.
+These values will be used to generate the auto-completion results.
+The type of each parameter value is the same as in the init method, which means that if a `password` parameter is specified, the type of the parameter value will be of `Password` Type.

+-   `context` parameter represents the `PluginContext` in which the auto-completion is requested.
+This could be, for example, the context of a specific plugin, or the context of the entire system.

+#### Autocompletion

+The method returns a list of `Autocompletion` objects, which represent the possible auto-completion results.
+Each `Autocompletion` object has two attributes: value and label.

+-   The `value` attribute represents the value to which the parameter value should be set.

+-   The `label` attribute is an optional label that a human user would see instead.

+!!!
+Note

+    The method should be modified to generate actual auto-completion results based on the input parameters.

 ## Context Objects

 The [cmem-plugin-base](https://github.com/eccenca/cmem-plugin-base/) package describes [context objects](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/context.py), which are passed to the plugin depending on the executed method.